sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/README.md

 ### Look at each table see what needs to be cleaned
 ### Clean data
 ### Answer questions
-### Complete the rest of the projects
+### Complete the rest of the project

 ## Results
 I found correlations between regions and the most popular products ordered, based on weather data.
+Places that were cooler, warmer clothes were popular and vice versa.

 ## Challenges
 The challenge of this project is that it is very hard to interpret what each column means in each table.
 Sometimes, we have to make assumptions about some columns.